themanaworld/policies/policies/constitution.md

-# The Mana World Collective (TMWC)
+# The Mana World Team (TMWT)

 ## Abstract
 ### Duties
-- The purpose of the TMWC is to make or delegate decisions regarding the running of The Mana World (TMW).
+- The purpose of the TMWT is to make or delegate decisions regarding the running of The Mana World (TMW).
-- There are different scopes under TMWC's authority in order to balance and separate the projects responsibility and management.
+- There are different scopes under TMWT's authority in order to balance and separate the projects responsibility and management.
-- TMWC understands that all members are h8ere to help each other fulfill the common vision of making a Open Source 2D MMORPG.
+- TMWT understands that all members are here to help each other fulfill the common vision of making a Open Source 2D MMORPG.
-- Someone can hold part or all of a role and not be a TMWC member, but they need to have the required knowledge or experience to fulfill that role.
+- Someone can hold part or all of a role and not be a TMWT member, but they need to have the required knowledge or experience to fulfill that role.
-- To become a TMWC member, you need to gain in membership in the one of the following categories of contributors; Game Master,Server Admin, or Developer and must be approved by a majority of TMWC.
+- To become a TMWT member, you need to gain in membership in the one of the following categories of contributors; Game Master,Server Admin, or Developer and must be approved by a majority of TMWT.
-- In the event that no TMWC remain, but roles are fulfilled by non-TMWC members.
-Those members may assume TMWC title to fulfill TMWC's duties to their best ability.
+- In the event that no TMWT remain, but roles are fulfilled by non-TMWT members.
+Those members may assume TMWT title to fulfill TMWT's duties to their best ability.
 - The board will be the SPI Liaison or appoint one.

-### Issues which require a TMWC vote
+### Issues which require a TMWT vote
-- Changes to TMWC governance and/or Organization
+- Changes to TMWT governance and/or Organization
 - Changes to Game, Forum, Etiquette and Wiki rule changes. (not guidelines)
-- Voting a member into TMWC or to adviser status or to revoke membership or ban a member.
+- Voting a member into TMWT or to adviser status or to revoke membership or ban a member.

 ### Membership
 - If a member becomes inactive (stops) in their contributions for a period longer than 1 year, they will be moved to adviser status.